ilin3ccc/Portfolio/3. SQL-Python-Cloud Database/README.md

 Below are examples of insights generated from drivers.csv file:

-- Top 10 nationalities of F1 drivers
+- Top 10 nationalities of F1 drivers (visualization included)
 - Drivers who represented Canada
 - Who are the youngest drivers in F1
 - Current roster of official drivers and their drive numbers